Protecting your information, health, and safety

 - The SIRO is responsible for information risk across the CCG.
 They ensure everyone is aware of their personal responsibility to exercise good judgement, and to safeguard and share information appropriately.
 They also ensure our Governing Body and the Accountable Officer are kept up-to-date on all information risk issues.
 Our SIRO is Steve Perkins, Chief Financial Officer.

-To ensure our staff demonstrate information governance best practice, we provide them with training which is supported by a workbook to help them self-assess and report their compliance against standards established by NHS Digital.
+To ensure our staff demonstrate information governance best practice, we provide them with training which is provided by NHS Digital.
 We also have a number of policies to support good information governance:

 - Information Governance Policy

 Keeping information confidential